 I wrote in my last column (How to Be Prepared to Get Unstuck: Accessories Guide for Off-road, Part One) about some essential items needed to make getting unstuck an easier task.
 Being prepared and having a plan does make that effort simpler.
 This time I will spend some time discussing the electric winch.

-The PTO (power-take-off) the winch was the only recovery winch for4-wheelers.
+The PTO (power-take-off) winch was the only recovery winch for 4-wheelers.
 Winches were developed for military and industrial use.
 Primary speed, strength, and reliability were the criteria for a worthy winch.
 Weight, ease of operation, and portability forced the winch manufacturers to change their market and build this practical tool.

 The aftermarket has exploded with all sorts of new winch styles and types.
 Modern winches made are lightweight, electric operated, and designed to make 4-wheeling a lot easier.
 There are still PTO and hydraulic winches available.
 However, I prefer using the electric operated winch because if the engine stalls in a lousy situation and won’t restart due to mechanical failure, the batteries will usually have enough power left to winch out of the unfortunate situation.